tealtools/puls/README.md

 For example, you'll need about 3-4CPU cores and 6GB RAM for the following Pulsar instance with two clusters:

-`puls create --name two-clusters --num-clusters 2 --num-bookies 3 --num-brokers 3`
+`puls create --num-clusters 2 --num-bookies 3 --num-brokers 3 multi-cluster`